matthewandersonthompson/startup/README.md

 - Dynamically updated headers to display the logged-in username or "Login" when appropriate.
 - Restricted key pages to authenticated users, redirecting unauthorized visitors to a login prompt.
 - Confirmed full functionality in production at https://startup.dmtraininggrounds.com.

+## Startup WebSocket Deliverable
+- Implemented backend support for WebSocket connections.
+- Established a frontend WebSocket client connecting to the backend.
+- Enabled sending and receiving of real-time messages between the DM (frontend) and the AI players (backend).
+- Integrated WebSocket data into the application interface, displaying real-time player actions as they happen.
+- Configured vite.config.js to proxy WebSocket requests during development for easier debugging.